-Eric has litigated many bike accident cases during the past 20 years.
-They sometimes present issues that are unlike those in other cases.
-For example, during the jury selection phase of a recent case Eric tried in Virginia, (what lawyers and judges call “voir dire”), there was a very nice woman on the panel.
-She responded to a number of Eric’s and the defense attorney’s questions without hesitation and was pleasant throughout the process.
-When she was asked about cyclists, however, she became indignant and bemoaned the cyclists she said she often saw weaving in and out of traffic during her commute from Arlington to the District.
-Fortunately, she was removed from the panel of potential jurors (called the “venire”) and did not, therefore, make it on to the jury that heard the case.Eric represented a lawyer who flipped over his handlebars in Virginia and broke his wrist so badly that he had to go to the emergency room on four separate occasions because, before each visit (following the first one), his wrist had become so swollen that he needed a new, wider cast.
-His wrist required surgery and, in total, he had five casts and a splint.
-The reason he flipped is that his aftermarket handlebar stem had broken in half.
-As a result, he went over the front of the bike with his hands -- and all of his weight -- landing on the pavement.
+Without the help of a lawyer who understands the issues important to the cycling community, some of these drivers may even be on your jury.
+During the jury selection phase of a recent bicycle accident case Eric tried in Virginia*, a very pleasant juror responded to questions from Eric and the defense attorney without hesitation.
+When she was asked specific questions about cyclists, however, she became indignant and complained about the cyclists she claimed were often weaving in and out of traffic during her commute from Arlington to the District.
+Fortunately, she was removed from the panel of potential jurors and did not make it on to the jury that heard the case.Eric and the Stravitz Law Firm Have Extensive Experience with Bicycle Accident Cases

 Eric handled this case pre-suit and contacted the manufacturer of the stem.
-He had numerous conversations with an officer of the company.
-He later learned that this was not the first time that this model of stem had failed.
+He had numerous conversations with an officer of the company, and later learned that this was not the first time that this model of stem had failed.
 As a result of Eric’s handling of this case, and the manufacturer receiving notice of other stem failures, it did “the right thing” and issued a recall all of these stems.
 This recall helped to keep other cyclists who were using this model stem from being injured by another stem failure.

 As with other types of cases, it is vitally important that a bike accident attorney understand the law that applies to the facts of a particular case.
 For example, in the District it is generally legal to ride a bike on a sidewalk.
 DCMR § 18-1201.9.
 There are two important exceptions to this.
 First, it is it is illegal to ride a bike on the sidewalk in DC’s Central Business District.
 Second, a cyclist riding in a part of DC outside of the Central Business District is not allowed to create a “hazard.”
 While DC law does not define a hazard in this context, it seems like a law designed to give discretion to law enforcement to ticket a cyclist accused of riding irresponsibly.
-Because of the doctrine of contributory negligence (discussed here). the type of surface that a bike collision occurs on, and where it occurs, can be critical.Client Experience
+Because of the doctrine of contributory negligence, the type of surface that a bike collision occurs on, and where it occurs, can be critical.Client Experience

 Scott Bricker, former Executive Director of the Bicycle Transportation Alliance, had this to say about Eric Stravitz: